jcollard/unm-hip/README.md

 <pre>medianFilter :: (Ord (Pixel img), Image img) => Int -> Int -> img -> img</pre>

-Given two positive integers, m and n and a an image, medianFilter returns an image with the same dimensions where each pixel (i, j) in <image> is replaced by the pixel with median value in the neighborhood of size m times n centered on (i, j).
+Given two positive integers, m and n and a an image,
+<b>medianFilter</b> returns an image with the same dimensions where each
+pixel (i, j) in <image> is replaced by the pixel with median value in the neighborhood of size m times n centered on (i, j).